-I’ve practiced Nurse Midwifery in the Roaring Fork Valley for over a quarter of a century, which means I’ve had the distinct honor of welcoming many of our residents into this world!
-I received my Masters degree and Nurse Midwifery training at the University of Colorado, Health Science Center.
-I then worked for twenty years in a private practice affiliated with Aspen Valley Hospital before joining Women’s Health at Valley View.
-I enjoy working with women throughout the span of their lives and especially love the challenges and magic of childbirth.
-I live in the upper Roaring Fork Valley with my husband, Doug.
+Teresa has practiced Nurse Midwifery in the Roaring Fork Valley for over a quarter of a century, which means she’s had the distinct honor of welcoming many residents into this world!
+She received her Masters degree and Nurse Midwifery training at the University of Colorado Health Science Center.
+She then worked for twenty years in a private practice affiliated with Aspen Valley Hospital before joining Women’s Health at Valley View.
+She enjoys working with women throughout the span of their lives and especially loves the challenges and magic of childbirth.
+Teresa lives in the upper Roaring Fork Valley with her husband, Doug.

 Brenda G. Hanson, CNM

-I’m a Seattle native with many years experience in the field of cancer therapeutics research.
-In 1997 I moved to Colorado to play in the mountains while starting a new career in nursing.
-After graduating from the University of Washington nursing program, I made Breckenridge, CO my home.
-I worked for six years in Labor and Delivery and Public Health Nursing before returning to the Northwest to attend the Nurse Midwifery graduate program at Oregon Health and Sciences University (OHSU) in Portland.
-I’m proud to have been with Valley View for the past 14 years, assisting women and their families as a Certified Nurse Midwife.
+Brenda is a Seattle native with many years experience in the field of cancer therapeutics research.
+In 1997, she moved to Colorado to play in the mountains while starting a new career in nursing.
+After graduating from the University of Washington nursing program, she made Breckenridge, Colorado her home.
+She worked for six years in labor and delivery and public health nursing before returning to the Northwest to attend the Nurse Midwifery graduate program at Oregon Health and Sciences University (OHSU) in Portland.
+She is proud to have been with Valley View for the past 14 years, assisting women and their families as a Certified Nurse Midwife.

 Erin Crawley, CNM